evcu/evcu.github.io/_posts/2016-12-27-PruningReview.md

 - Weight distribution of before/after pruning is given.
 Weights around 0 is disapeared.

 ## Other Related Papers
+### Sparse Convolutional Neural Networks, *Liu et. al.*
+I haven't fully dived in to the decomposition part, but lets reflect on it.
+- Uses matrix decomposition to get sparse parameters with an accuracy-sparsity tradeoff.
+- After decomposition the model is retrained with regularization paramaters on the decomposed matrices.
+- A sparse matrix multiplication algorithm is devised to utilize sparsity in the conv-layers.(256 bit AVX registers etc.)
+- The algorithm is applied to the Imagenet CNN model in caffe.
+- Decreased accuracy around 2%

+### Learning Structured Sparsity in Deep Neural Networks, *Wei Wen et. al*
+- Structured Sparsity Learning(SSL) they name their algortithm.
+- They use group lasso to obtain sparsity in different levels like row-column-filtersize-depthwise.
+- Didn't understand how they pick group lasso parameters(there are 4 of them I think)
+- They provide really small speedups for Song Han's prunning method.
+Even sometimes slow down

 ### Optimal Brain Damage, *LeCun et. al.*
 Yann Le Cun's pruning paper emphasizing the importance of pruning as a regularizer and performance-optimizer.
 The idea of deleting parameters with small `saliency` is proposed.
 Magnitude of weights proposed as simple measure of saliency in the earlier literature and its similarity to the weight decay mentioned.
 This paper proposes a better more accurate measure of saliency.